nopara73/ZeroLink/README.md

 ### B. Post-Mix Wallet

 The privacy requirements of the post-mix wallet are much stronger, than the pre-mix wallet's.
-It is not only important for the post-mix wallet to work in a way that doesn't breach privacy, but it is also important that it works in only one way.
+A post-mix wallet MUST NOT breach its users privacy and it SHOULD work in only one way.
 As an example if the post-mix wallet enables its users to use both [P2WPKH and P2WSH](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki), then a set of users will naturally converge to one type of usage that would lead an observer to valuable conclusions.
 In future multiple implementations are created for post-mix wallets, those will want to use the liquidity of existing ZeroLink deployments as it is important, these implementations are indistinguishable from the first implementation.
 For example, when they are sending a transaction they MUST order the outputs of in the same way as the first implementation does.

 #### Coin Selection - Disable Input Joining